Skip to main content

 Where: Atelier Gardens, Oberlandstraße 26 - 35, Tempelhof

-Tip 7: Open Air Kino Mitte at Haus Schwarzenberg
+Tip 7: Open Air Kino Mitte in Haus Schwarzenberg

 Kinder in der Street Art Alley im Hof des Hauses Schwarzenberg